Maven Trading Review (2025): Is It the Cheapest Prop Firm? (MVN8 to get 8% Off)

 • 24/7 Live Chat Support, but responses are often generic.

-• Discord Community: 60,000+ members but only 50 funded traders.
+• Discord Community: 60,000+ members.

-• No Email or Phone Support.
+• No Phone Support.

 • Limited Educational Content (Basic FAQs and Blog).